waiter-palypoo/tp/docs/DeveloperGuide.md

 ### Clear expenses

-#### Clear expenses / Clear future expenses
+#### Clear expenses
+1. Prerequisites:
+    - Ensure you have already added expenses to your list, otherwise there will be nothing to clear

-Test case:
+2. Test case:
-`clear expenses` / `clear future expenses` \
+   `clear expenses`\
     Expected: Terminal shows message to choose Y or N to remove all expenses.
 Based on the user input, the terminal displays the message.
 If there are no expenses in the list, the required message will be displayed.

+#### Clear future expenses
+1. Prerequisites:
+    - Ensure you have already added future expenses to your list, otherwise there will be nothing to clear

+2. Test case:
+   `clear future expenses`\
+   Expected: Terminal shows message to choose Y or N to remove all future expenses.
+Based on the user input, the terminal displays the message.
+If there are no future expenses in the list, the required message will be displayed.

 ### Shutdown